affrae/ghas-report-downloader/README.md

 ### Mid term

 - [ ] Verbose `-v` and `-V` levels sorted out (right now it is a little noisy)
+- [ ] Implement a unit testing framework
 - [ ] Support for GitHub Enterprise Server
 - [ ] Support for GitHub Æ